jrask/lucene-lab/README.txt

  Discussions?!

 1.3.
-Change back to CustomAnalyzer again and try to figure out how to change the implementation of CustomeAnalyzer so that it will work with the current test suite.
+Change back to CustomAnalyzer again and try to figure out how to change the implementation of CustomAnalyzer so that it will work with the current test suite.

+  Hint: We want to create a whitespace analyzer

 1.4.
 Change to Standard analyzer